 - To develop and practice key skills such as team work, communication and organisation.

 It is the responsibility of students to form groups.
-Each person should sign up via Tabula to confirm his/her group membership by 3.30pm on Friday 8th December 2017 (the group sign up will be opened in week 7 of the Autumn Term).
+Each person should sign up via Tabula to confirm his/her group membership by 12.00noon on Friday 9th December 2022 (end of week 10).
 Make sure your group meets as early as possible to agree a topic, confirm its feasibility and divide tasks.
 You should meet regularly throughout the Spring Term to share information, discuss results and prepare draft versions of the project.
 An important part of the learning outcome is that students learn to work in a group, but in the unlikely event that a student is unhappy in his/her group please contact your class tutor in the first instance to help find a solution.

-One project per group is to be submitted electronically (https://tabula.warwick.ac.uk/) by the deadline 3.30pm on Monday 19th March 2018.
+One project per group is to be submitted electronically (https://tabula.warwick.ac.uk/) by the deadline 12.00noon on Monday 20 March 2023 (week 25).
 Please nominate in advance which person will be making the submission on behalf of your group.
 You will need to submit two files: (i) the main project including all the tables and appendices as a PDF file; (ii) output file as a TXT file.
 You should also submit one Project Submission Form per group by the same deadline.

 You will score good marks for a relatively simple exercise done well, showing good understanding and a critical appreciation of the techniques and the results you obtain.
 Students sometimes mistakenly believe they need to do something which is very 'advanced’ and wholly original to get a good mark.
 That would be true for a PhD, but not for an MSc Econometrics project.
 Choose something you feel comfortable working on together with your partners.
 The econometrics methods used should be within the scope of the econometrics module you have chosen to do.
 If the results are equivocal or do not support your prior beliefs, that is fine.
 Explain carefully what you find, why this is at odds with what you expected, and possibly conjecture why this might be.